 Can You Get Denied for a Secured Credit Card?

-While it is difficult to be denied for a secured card, most card issuers still look at your credit file for red flags like past bankruptcies or a history of missed payments.
-Creditors understand that secured cards are meant for people with poor or limited credit history, but some issuers still look for a minimum credit score when considering applicants.
+When issuing a secured credit card, companies are typically not as concerned with an applicant's credit history as they are when issuing an unsecured card.
+Most will still look at your credit file for red flags like past bankruptcies or a history of missed payments, but are often willing to accommodate people with a poor or limited credit history.
+Since some issuers still look for a minimum credit score when considering applicants, it's important to understand where your credit stands before you apply.

 For people with poor credit, or no credit history at all, there are still some options when it comes to getting a secured card.
-Both of these secured cards are offered in the Experian credit card marketplace, have no requirements for credit history or minimum score, and can be used just like normal credit cards.
+Some secured cards have no or minimal requirements for credit history or minimum score, and can be used just like normal credit cards.

 Important Factors to Consider When Choosing a Secured Credit Card

 You should also make sure that the card issuer reports your information to at least one, and preferably all three, major credit bureaus.
-That reporting is what will actually help you establish or build credit.
+Managing a secured credit card responsibly and having your on-time payments reflected in your credit reports can help you build, or rebuild, your credit.

-Once you confirm your information is being reported to the bureaus, it is important to know how your credit scores are calculated and what you can do to improve them over time.
+As you start to use your secured credit card, it is important to know how your credit scores are calculated and what you can do to improve them over time.
 Checking your credit reports and scores regularly can help you stay on top of your finances and track any changes to your scores over time.

 Do Secured Cards Offer Rewards or Benefits?